LucadeRaad/matlabscripts/README.md

 # matlabscripts

-General matlab scripts for GIZMO 2.0 EEG analysis.
+General matlab scripts for GIZMO 2.0 EEG analysis at UWB.

 ## Installation

 Clone the repo.
 Some scripts use the following matlab toolboxes:

-Statistics and Machine Learning Toolbox
+- Statistics and Machine Learning Toolbox

-Parallel Computing Toolbox (recommended)
+- Parallel Computing Toolbox (recommended)

 ## dsi_stream_flash_lights